rodrigoelp/little-stories/Unlikely adventures/39-Chapter-39.md

 "Anyway, this child I picked is the greatest of them all.
 He was perfect!" - The unibrow bent with disapproval - *"Or he was perfect until the other one appeared and threw everything out of whack!"*

-The Wolf felt uncomfortable not following who was Father referring to, specially since Sam and Amir share a lot of the requirement to play the part.
+The Wolf felt uncomfortable not following who was Father referring to, specially since Sam and Amir share a large portion of the requirement Father was talking about.

 **I am sorry Charon, I fought dese kids would needed some encore-age... some assistance to move forward.
 We had no idea we needed to wait for some oder children** - replied the Tiger fumbling with some stars between his fingers, adverting the gaze of Father.